 They have some great thrill rides

-Both Typhoon Lagoon and Blizzard Beach are made with attractions for the whole family, including teenaged thrill seekers.
-For example, Typhoon Lagoon as Humunga Kowabunga, while Blizzard Beach is home to Summit Plummet.
+Both Typhoon Lagoon and Blizzard Beach are made with attractions for the whole family, including teenaged thrill-seekers.
+For example, Typhoon Lagoon is Humunga Kowabunga, while Blizzard Beach is home to Summit Plummet.
 Both of those slides drop riders nearly straight down from an intimidating height.
-Humunga Kowabunga is five stories all, while Summit Plummet measures in at 120 feet.
+Humunga Kowabunga is five stories tall, while Summit Plummet measures in at 120 feet.

 There are plenty of other water slides, too, so your teens will have plenty of adrenaline-pumping options to keep them busy all day.

 If you want your whole family to experience some of the fun together, both parks also have family raft rides.
 You might be able to coax your reluctant teens to hop aboard with Mom, Dad, and the younger siblings for at least one trip together.
 Typhoon Lagoon also has a snorkeling area where your teenagers can don scuba gear and hit the water with a wide variety of fish, and even some nurse sharks, along with the rest of the family.

 To save money on the Disney World Water Parks go to www.orlandovacation.com and check out the combo tickets where you can include the water park along with a theme park package.

 3 Nights Lodging + 2 Days Park to Park Universal Studios Theme Park Ticket

 You might not make it to the ocean during your Walt Disney World trip, but your teens can still try surfing at Typhoon Lagoon.
 Its enormous wave pool produces genuine surfable waves rather than just agitating the water like the wave pools at many other parks.
 The park holds extra-cost surf lessons on certain days before the park opens to the public.
 If your teens have always wanted to hang ten, they’ll be thrilled if you sign them up.